LXEC 261 / EU Regulation

 Submission, escalation, and payment

-SWISS payouts are typically processed within 5–7 business days of approval.
+SWISS payouts are typically processed within a few business days of approval.
 SWISS generally pays via bank transfer rather than travel vouchers.

 Timeline: 3–5 weeks typical · 2–3 months via FOCA ADR